Form(at) Meets Function

 In Athens, Greece, the “plaka,” or marketplace, is a crowded, busy and colorful location.
 This watercolor painting, Plaka, called for a vertical format, with the buildings framing the people and shops.

-Piazza di Espagne follows a more traditional format — the full sheet.
+Piazza di Espagne follows a more traditional painting format — the full sheet.
 It’s a familiar and therefore easier-to-design space.

 The complex subject fits well into the size and proportion, with room for all of the details of buildings, carriages and people.
 It benefits from breathing room; a smaller size would have crowded the elements.